baja1223/Wiki-Wikipedia/README.md

 # The Wiki Wikipedia

 ## introduction
 Welcome to the Wiki Wikipedia Clone project!
 This web application is a simple clone of Wikipedia, built using HTML, CSS, and JavaScript.
-It allows users to search for articles and view their contents just like the real Wikipedia.
+It allows users to search for articles and view their content just like Wikipedia.
 The project fetches search results from this API.

 ## Features
 1) Search Articles: Users can search for articles using keywords, and the application will display a list of relevant articles.